 Permissions Used for Users who need them View All Modify All Delegation of object permissions.
 Delegated administrators who manage records for specific objects View All Data Modify All Data Managing all data in an organization; for example, data cleansing, deduplication, mass deletion, mass transferring, and managing record approvals.
-Administrators of an entire organization Users with View All Data (or Modify All Data) permission can view (or modify) all apps and data, even if the apps and data are not shared with them.
+Users with View All Data (or Modify All Data) permission can view (or modify) all apps and data, even if the apps and data are not shared with them.
+Administrators of an entire organization Note: If a user requires access to metadata but not to data, you can enable the Modify Metadata permission (beta) to give the access the user needs without providing access to org data.
+See "Modify Metadata Permission (Beta)" in Salesforce Help.
 View All Users Viewing all users in the organization.
 Grants Read access to all users, so that you can see their user record details, see them in searches, list views, and so on.
 Users who need to see all users in the organization.
 Useful if the organization-wide default for the user object is Private.
 Administrators with the "Manage Users" permission are automatically granted the "View All Users" permission.